Efficient Pauli channel estimation with logarithmic quantum memory: Lower bound on query complexity with bounded quantum memory

-In this section, we prove Theorem~\ref{thm:AdaptConKLow_informal}, which gives an exponential lower bound on the number of channel queries needed by any learning protocol with $k\le n$ ancilla qubits of quantum memory: \begin{theorem} For any (possibly adaptive and concatenating) protocol with $k$ ancilla qubits of the quantum memory that solves Pauli eigenvalue estimation (Problem~\ref{prob:def}) to a constant error with at least large constant probability must make at least $\Omega(2^{(n-k)/3})$ queries to the unknown channel. \end{theorem} Note that unlike in the previous section, the lower bound here is only for the query complexity rather than the measurement complexity.
+In this section, we prove Theorem~\ref{thm:AdaptConKLow_informal}, which gives an exponential lower bound on the number of channel queries needed by any learning protocol with $k\le n$ ancilla qubits of quantum memory: \begin{theorem} For any (possibly adaptive and concatenating) protocol with $k$ ancilla qubits of the quantum memory that solves Pauli eigenvalue estimation (Problem~\ref{prob:def}) and even easier Pauli spike detection (Problem~\ref{prob:SpikeDetect}) to a constant error with at least large constant probability must make at least $\Omega(2^{(n-k)/3})$ queries to the unknown channel. \end{theorem} Note that unlike in the previous section, the lower bound here is only for the query complexity rather than the measurement complexity.

 We first set some notation.
 Recall that any adaptive and concatenating strategy with a $k$-qubit memory can be described as follows.
 Given the unknown Pauli channel $\Lambda$, we perform $T$ rounds of quantum measurement.
 In the $t$-th round, we input a state $\rho^t$ (possibly adaptively chosen), interleave channel queries with a sequence of $M^t$ adaptive data processing channels $\cC_1^t,\ldots,\cC_{M_t}^t\in\C^{2^{n+k}\times 2^{n+k}}$, and perform an adaptive POVM $\{E^t_j\}_j$ on all $n+k$ qubits.
 The $j$-th measurement can be obtained with probability: